Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Self-adjoint operators in Minkowski space

 In this appendix, we review some of the key results regarding self-adjoint operators on $n$-dimensional Minkowski space $\mathbb{E}^n_1$, whose theory and classification differ tremendously from the Euclidean case.
 We simply quote the main results in this section, and refer the reader to \cite{Rajaratnam2014} for details and proofs.

-We first define a \textit{$k$-dimensional Jordan block} with eigenvalue $\lambda$, $J_k(\lambda)$, and a \textit{$k$-dimensional skew-normal matrix} $S_k$, to be the following $k \times k$ matrices: \\ A sequence of vectors in which the metric (restricted to their span) takes the form $\varepsilon S_k$ is called a \textit{skew-normal sequence}.
-Recall that a linear operator $A : \mathbb{E}^n_\nu \rightarrow \mathbb{E}^n_\nu$ is self-adjoint with respect to the scalar product if $\langle Ax, y \rangle = \langle x, Ay \rangle$ for all $x$ and $y$.
-This holds if and only if the contravariant or covariant tensor metrically equivalent to $A$ is symmetric.
-Since the metric is not positive definite in $\mathbb{E}^n_1$, our classification of self-adjoint operators will specify the forms taken by both $A$ \textit{and} $g$ in an appropriate basis.
-The canonical form for the pair $(A,g)$ is called the \textit{metric-canonical form} or \textit{metric-Jordan form} for $A$.
+We first define a \textit{$k$-dimensional Jordan block} with eigenvalue $\lambda$, $J_k(\lambda)$, and a \textit{$k$-dimensional skew-normal matrix} $S_k$, to be the following $k \times k$ matrices:

+A sequence of vectors in which the metric (restricted to their span) takes the form $\varepsilon S_k$ is called a \textit{skew-normal sequence}.
+Recall that a linear operator $A\colon \mathbb{E}^n_\nu \rightarrow \mathbb{E}^n_\nu$ is self-adjoint with respect to the scalar product if $\langle Ax, y \rangle = \langle x, Ay \rangle$ for all~$x$ and~$y$.
+This holds if and only if the contravariant or covariant tensor metrically equivalent to~$A$ is symmetric.
+Since the metric is not positive definite in $\mathbb{E}^n_1$, our classification of self-adjoint operators will specify the forms taken by both~$A$ \textit{and}~$g$ in an appropriate basis.
+The canonical form for the pair~$(A,g)$ is called the \textit{metric-canonical form} or \textit{metric-Jordan form} for~$A$.

 For this purpose, we introduce a signed integer $\varepsilon k \in \mathbb{Z}$, where $\varepsilon = \pm 1$ and $k \in \mathbb{N}$, and write $A = J_{\varepsilon k}(\lambda)$ as a shorthand for the pair $A = J_k(\lambda)$ and $g = \varepsilon S_k$.
 For square matrices $A_1$ and $A_2$, we also define the block diagonal matrix